MindscapeHQ/raygun4unity/README.md

 ### Customers

 To keep track of how many customers are affected by each exception, you can set the `User` or `UserInfo` property of the RaygunClient instance.
 The customer can be any id string of your choosing to identify each customer.
 Ideally, try to use an id that you can use to relate back to an actual customer such as a database id, or an email address.
-If you use an email address, the customer gravitars (if found) will displayed on the Raygun error dashboards.
+If you use an email address, the customer gravitars (if found) will be displayed on the Raygun error dashboards.
 The `UserInfo` property lets you provide additional customer information such as their name.

 ### Tags and custom data